Leon99/Monyk/README.md

 Check `appsettings-reference.yml` for the reference on available settings.

 When configuring using environment variables, use `MONYK_` prefix and `__` as a delimiter in hierarchical keys.
 Examples can be found in `docker-compose.override.yml`.

+### Recipes

+- [Terraform](https://www.terraform.io) with [REST API Provider](https://github.com/Mastercard/terraform-provider-restapi) can be used to manage monitors as part of an infrastructure-as-a-code solution.